Police break up pro-Palestinian camp at the University of Michigan

 Protesters have demanded that the school's endowment stop investing in companies with ties to Israel.
 But the university insists it has no direct investments and less than $15 million placed with funds that might include companies in Israel.
 That's less than 0.1% of the total endowment.

 “There’s nothing to talk about.
-That issue is settled,” Sarah Hubbard, chair of the Board of Regents, said last week.
+That issue is settled,” Hubbard said last week.

-A group of 30 protesters showed up at her house before dawn last week and placed stuffed, red-stained sheets on her lawn to resemble body bags.
+A group of 30 protesters showed up at her house on May 15 and placed stuffed, red-stained sheets on her lawn to resemble body bags.
 They banged a drum and chanted slogans over a bullhorn.

 People wearing face coverings also posted demands at the doors of other board members.